Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 We now have all of this joined together - in the next step we will use an LLM to write a letter to each MP which details the concerns which may impact the events.

 <!-- ------------------------ -->
-## Use an LLM to write a letter to each MP concerning the impacts of the events.
+## Use Cortex to write relevant correspondence
 Duration: 10

 Now that we can see where the events impact stations and restaurants, let's  use an LLM to craft a letter to the MP to notify them of these effects.
 To do this, we need to put all the information needed into objects to  easily pass them through the cortex function.